KangKyungSoo/autocalib/README.txt

-Project depends on the OpenCV, Eigen3, and GTest libraries.
+Project depends on the OpenCV, Eigen3, GLFW, and GTest libraries.